zckoh/ecommerce-fullstack/README.md

 #### Install Git
 **Note: You will need this to clone this repository**
-- For Windows Users, download and install from https://gitforwindows.org/
+- For Windows users, download and install from https://gitforwindows.org/
-- For linux Users, the distribution should already come installed with git.
+- For linux users, the distribution should already come installed with git.

 #### Install Python (Miniconda/Anaconda)
 Go to the following link to install Python in your system:
-1) Download installer:
+1) Download installer (Miniconda only):
     https://docs.conda.io/en/latest/miniconda.html
 2) Follow installation instructions:
     https://conda.io/projects/conda/en/latest/user-guide/install/index.html
-3) Once installed, make sure you can use conda/pip in command line:
+3) Once installed, run commands `conda --version` followed by `pip list` to verify installation.
+You should see something similar to the outputs below:
     ```bash
     # anywhere in command line, to verify installation
     conda --version